FrancisBanville/ms_interpreting_probabilities/README.md

 metawebs, as only the nodes are defined taxonomically.
 In other words, the probability values of edges in both local (@eq:local) and metawebs (@eq:metaweb) are not conditional on any taxonomic scale.
-The phylogenetic scale is tied to the definition of the event itself (i.e., the interaction between two taxa), not to the conditional variables.
-In both types of webs, transitioning to a broader level of organization (e.g., from a species-level web $S$ to a genus-level web
+The phylogenetic scale is tied to the definition of the event itself (i.e., the interaction between two taxa, defined at the desired taxonomical scale), not to the variables on which interaction probabilities are conditional.
+In both types of webs, transitioning to a broader level of organization (e.g., from a species-level web $S$ to a genus-level web $G$) can be accomplished directly by using probabilities from finer scales.
+For example, in a network with $n_1$ species from genus $g_1$ and
-$G$) can be accomplished directly by using probabilities from finer scales.
-For example, in a network with $n_1$ species from genus $g_1$ and $n_2$ species from genus $g_2$, one can compute the probability that at least one species from genus $g_1$ interacts with at least one species from genus $g_2$ as follows:
+$n_2$ species from genus $g_2$, one can compute the probability that at least one species from genus $g_1$ interacts with at least one species from genus
+$g_2$ as follows:

 $$P(G_{g_1 \rightarrow g_2}) = 1 - \prod_{i = 1}^{n_1}\prod_{j = 1}^{n_2}(1 -
 P(S_{g_{1i} \rightarrow g_{2j}})),$$ {#eq:taxo}